There are various medical school rankings out there, and it isn't always obvious which ones to take into consideration.

 The most popular league tables are:

 Prestige is another factor that isn’t equally relevant for everyone.
-While some students may want to go to a university with significant prestige, others care more about metrics like the student/staff ratio, which reflects how much attention they are likely to get.
+While some students may want to go to a university with significant prestige, others care more about metrics like the student/staff ratio, which reflect how much attention you are likely to get.

 Ultimately, when looking at how to get into medical school, deciding which factors are important for you depends on your values.